VerglasSoftware/.github/profile/README.md

 # Verglas

 Hey!
-We're a new startup based in Northern Ireland, developing software solutions to add competitive edge to the classroom and promote technology and programming to the next generation. 🌍📖 Our company consists of a team of 17-18 year old students, with the goal of giving students the same opportunities to get into the industry and make likeminded friends that we were given. 👨‍💻🤝
+We're a new startup based in Northern Ireland, developing software solutions to add competitive edge to the classroom and promote technology and programming to the next generation. 🌍📖 Our company consists of a team of 18-21 year old students, with the goal of giving students the same opportunities to get into the industry and make likeminded friends that we were given. 👨‍💻🤝

-Our main project in development is a capture-the-flag/quiz platform tailored towards computer science classes, allowing teachers to spend less time testing to gain more insightful analytics on how well their students are learning. 👩‍🏫📈 We're aiming to begin beta testing for our platform during Q4 2023. 🎓📊
+Our main project in development is a capture-the-flag/quiz platform tailored towards computer science classes, allowing teachers to spend less time testing to gain more insightful analytics on how well their students are learning. 👩‍🏫📈

-We're most well known for organizing the annual [IglooCode](https://iglooco.de) programming competition for 13-15 year olds at Queen's University, in partnership with [Kainos](https://kainos.com) and [Liberty IT](https://www.liberty-it.co.uk/about-us/overview). 🧒🥈 Our last event in Belfast welcomed over 100 aspiring programmers from 16 schools across the country. 🚌🏆
+We're most well known for organizing the annual [IglooCode](https://iglooco.de) programming competition for 13-14 year olds at Queen's University, 🧒🥈 Our events in Belfast have welcomed over 300 aspiring programmers from 25+ schools across the country. 🚌🏆

 Verglas (NI) Limited  is a company registered in Northern Ireland (no. NI716105).
-Registered office: 100 Lisburn Road, Belfast, BT9 6AG.
+Registered office: Office 218, 92 Castle Street, Belfast, BT1 1HE.
 Verglas, IglooCode and Educatr are not associated with Slemish College or Strathearn School, and any publications from us do not represent their views.
 IglooCode and Educatr are trademarks of Verglas (NI) Limited.